Hussainiwala: India–Pakistan border crossing

-India–Pakistan border crossing

 The border crossing is now closed for travellers, although a flag retreat ceremony is still held daily.
 Until 1970, it was the principal road crossing between India and Pakistan, and was a trade route for truckers, mostly for the import of Kandahari Angoor (dehydrated grapes) and other fruits and food products from Pakistan and Afghanistan.
 The border crossing was replaced by the border crossing at Attari, a little further north.
-In 2005 there were proposals to reopen the border, but it remained closed.
+In 2005, there were proposals to reopen the border, but it remained closed.
 Hussainiwala Headworks is located at this village across the Sutlej river which supplies irrigation water to Bikaner canal and Eastern canal.

-Hussainiwala-Ganda Singh Wala border ceremony
+Hussainiwala–Ganda Singh Wala border ceremony

 At the Hussainiwala–Ganda Singh Wala border crossing, a flag beating retreat ceremony has been held every day at 6 pm since 1970 by the military of both nations.
 It is open to the public and tourists as a tourist attraction.
 It is similar to the Mahavir/Sadaki near Fazilka and Wagah–Atari border ceremony, though attendees are mostly local Punjabis from either side of the border.
 As a result, the atmosphere is not as tense as some other border ceremonies, and Indian and Pakistani attendees often smile and wave to one another, and even cheer for each other's guards as they perform the ceremony.
 At one point during the ceremony, an Indian BSF soldier and a Pakistani Ranger cross over the borderline to collect the flags of their respective nations.

-The National Martyrs Memorial
+National Martyrs Memorial

 Hussainniwala is the site of the National Martyrs Memorial, which marks the location where Bhagat Singh, Sukhdev and Rajguru were cremated on 23 March 1931.
 It is also the cremation place of Batukeshwar Dutt, who was also involved in bombing the Central Legislative Assembly with Singh, and that of Singh's mother, Vidyawati.
 After the Partition of India, the cremation spot became a part of Pakistan but on 17 January 1961 it was returned to India in exchange for 12 villages near the Sulemanki Headworks (Fazilka).

 An annual fair takes place at the memorial on 23 March, which is the anniversary of Singh's death.
 The day is also observed across the state of Punjab.